ItsEzzyBro/Crop-Yield-Predictor/README.md

 - Download it from the [Google Drive folder](https://drive.google.com/drive/folders/1--ALCX6S1r0--bYt7pGUqIMDJ3Y1Dpc2?usp=drive_link)
 - Or train the model first (see [Training the Model](#training-the-model) section)

-**Step 4: Start the Backend Server**
+**Step 4: Start the Server**

-Open a terminal and start the Flask backend:
+Open a terminal and start the Flask server (which serves both frontend and backend):

 ```bash
 cd website